Get started with Office 365 sign on policies

 - Originating IP Address

 - Web browser

 - Modern authentication supported mobile apps (iOS, Android, other mobile)

-In order to achieve this granular level of control, Okta leverages host headers sent from the client and O365 service to make access decisions based on the policies that you configure.
+To achieve this granular level of control, Okta leverages host headers sent from the client and Office 365 service to make access decisions based on the policies that you configure.
 Okta determines the client type by reading the request header.
 The client writes the header, which is responsible for its accuracy.
 Okta provides flexibility to inspect these headers as part of our System Log functionality.

 Important to know about the User-Agent

-- Implement a whitelist consisting of one or more rules that specify the client type(s) + device platform(s) + trust posture combinations that will be allowed to access the appAn abbreviation of application.
-Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in..
+- Implement a whitelist consisting of one or more rules that specify the client type(s) + device platform(s) + trust posture combinations that will be allowed to access the app.

 - Require Device Trust or MFA for app access.